 Penn State Beaver Inclement Weather Policy

-Information about the status of the campus will be forwarded to the radio and televisions stations on the attached list.
-To check the status of the campus, all employees and students should:
+Information about campus status will be forwarded to the indicated radio and televisions stations.
+For information, all employees and students should:

 1) Refer to these stations for information.